jwowillo/backup/doc/design.md

 ## Server

-* The server will be able to be configured with a port and an archive directory (2).
+* The server will be able to be configured with a port and the host it is running on and that contains the archive directory (2).
-* A handler at path '/script' will read 'script/backup' and replace the remote user, host, and directory with the server's configured values before returning the script (2).
+* A handler at path '/script/backup.sh' will read 'script/backup.sh' and replace the remote user, host, and directory with the server's configured values before returning the script (2).
 * A static file handler will serve static files from the directory 'static' (2).
 * A static file handler will serve archives from the directory 'archive' (2).
 * A home page handler will inject all archives in the archive directory into a